drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 Observations are a representation of the state of the environment.
 For the Tic-Tac-Toe example, the observation was a 3x3 grid.
 For Minecraft, it could be a rendered frame and the player's current inventory.

  Pokémon is way more complex.
 Pokémon contains tons of visible and invisible pieces of information.
-Although the overworld gamescreen provides most information a player want, some important information can only be accessed by lengthy menu navigation, talking to NPCs and random exploration.
+Although the overworld gamescreen provides most information a player wants, some important information can only be accessed by lengthy menu navigation, talking to NPCs and random exploration.
 For example, *no NPC* in the game explains to the player what a cuttable tree looks like.
 That is something the player has to discover.

 It is possible to give the agent the entirety of in-game RAM and let the agent solve the game.
 We desired to make the agent play the game as a new *human* player would.
 When in doubt, we stuck to one rule when designing our observations:

 _The observation can not contain any in-game knowledge a human player would not have access to._

 What does this mean in practice?
 No knowledge of a Pokémon’s hidden stats.
 No knowledge of a Pokémon’s future moves.
 No knowledge of an enemy’s moveset.
-No knowledge of what a new area looked like until the agent visits the new area, etc.
+No knowledge of what a new area looked like until the agent visited the new area, etc.

 ## The First Observations